top of page

 1. Leave The Cocktail Glass Behind:

-If you are attending a dinner party, there may be cocktails offered before the meal begins.
+If attending a dinner party, there may be cocktails offered before the meal begins.
 When the hostess signals it is time to head to the dining room, leave your drink behind.
 Why?
 The dining table has been pre-set with the glasses you will need and adding another to your place setting will only clutter the minimal real estate in front of you.
 Your palate is another reason to leave the cocktail behind.
 Many hostesses go to great lengths to pare wine with the food being served.
 Once seated at the table it is time to switch to wine or water.

 2. Bathroom, Purse and Phones: